osavaryb/abella_schema/README.md

 uni.1 > receives hyp1 = ctxName G1 ...
 Gn
            hyp2 = member (E1[A1,...,Am]) Gi
 	   hyp3 = member (E2[B1,...,Bp]) Gi
+	for defined schema ctxName
-uni.2 > see get which variables are equal and in the same position in E1 and E2. uni.3 > unify E1 and E2 as E
+uni.2 > see & get which variables are equal and in the same position in E1 and E2. uni.3 > unify E1 and E2 as E
-uni.4 > see which clauses of ctxName's ith projection matches E uni.5 > find, from the equal variables, a variable N which is nabla bound in every clauses matched by E. uni.6 > unify all the matched pattern as pE uni.7 > making unique statement&proof corresponding to N for pE
+uni.4 > see which clauses of ctxName's ith projection matches E uni.5 > find, from the equal variables, a variable N which is nabla bound in every clauses matched by E. uni.6 > unify all the matched pattern as pE uni.6' > use E as pE directly uni.7 > making unique statement&proof corresponding to N for pE